 Compare your investing style with these insights

 “INVESTING IS ABOUT INDEPENDENCE and empowerment,” says Marci McGregor, managing director and senior investment strategist in the Chief Investment Office for Merrill and Bank of America Private Bank.

 That’s true for both men and women, of course.
-But for women — who tend to live longer than men — investing can provide a financial lifeline, especially as they face higher health-care costs in retirement, notes Lorna Sabbia, head of Retirement & Personal Wealth Solutions for Bank of America.
+But for women — who tend to live longer than men — investing can provide a financial lifeline, especially as their healthcare costs rise in retirement, notes Lorna Sabbia, head of Retirement & Personal Wealth Solutions for Bank of America.

-Here, McGregor and Sabbia point to some of the likely reasons for this performance difference1 —and what we can learn from them.
+Here, McGregor and Sabbia point to some of the likely reasons for this performance difference1,2 — and what we can learn from them.